Animal Morality and Earthly Ecotopias

 Animals need no religion nor philosophy to teach them the most fundamental moral truth on the planet: don’t bite the hand that gives you life, that nourishes you, and provides for all your needs.

 Ecosystems pour their bounty into niches and landscapes so that all life has what it needs.
 Nature pulls off an incredible balancing act in the ebb and flow of phenomena, from seasonal change to population waves, all of which every animal and plant understands — for they can read the qualia in the landscape, and they react to these signs with terrific precision.
-This is the essence of their consciousness, and it is imposed upon them from the outside.
+This is the essence of their consciousness, even if it is, merely, imposed upon them from the outside.

-The human mind, which is something apart from the brain, the body (both of which are part of the outer landscape), seems to have arrived some fifty to one-hundred thousand years ago.
-For all its wondrousness and creativity, it’s “success” seems to have almost runs us off a cliff.
+The human mind, (which is something apart from the brain and the body – both of which are part of the outer landscape and are imposed upon from the outside), apparently arrived some fifty to one-hundred thousand years ago.
+It takes what the senses impose upon the brain and interprets it, rather than merely reacting to it.
+But, alas, for all its wondrousness and creativity, the mind’s “success” seems to have (almost?) run us off a cliff.

 Take human competition, for example.
 As a general rule, animal consciousness fosters cooperation, if not within species, then between species, and if not between species, then over time, as all that dies and decays replenishes some other generation of life.